Levan Kobiashvili: Post-playing career

 On 4 October 2015, he was elected president of the Georgian Football Federation.

 In 2016, Kobiashvili was elected as a member of Parliament of Georgia.

 Personal life

 Kobiashvili is married to Tamuna Tsuleiskiri.
 They have two children: Nikoloz (b.
 1999) and Salome (b.
 2007).

-Kobiashvili and his fund, called Kobi and Friends donated 10,000 GEL in support of the victims of Tbilisi flood in 2015.
+Kobiashvili and his fund, Kobi and Friends, donated 10,000 GEL in support of the victims of Tbilisi flood in 2015.